4 Sources

 Copy Link

-Nvidia announces comprehensive blueprint for designing and operating massive AI data centers requiring nuclear reactor-level power.
-The Omniverse DSX combines digital twin technology with real-world engineering to enable partners to build gigawatt-scale AI factories from scratch.
+Nvidia announces a comprehensive blueprint for designing and operating massive AI data centers requiring nuclear reactor-level power.
+The Omniverse DSX combines digital twin technology with real-world engineering to create gigawatt-scale AI factories.

-Nvidia has announced its most ambitious infrastructure project yet: the Omniverse DSX Blueprint, a comprehensive reference design for building and operating gigawatt-scale AI data centers.
-Unveiled at the company's GTC 2025 summit in Washington D.C., this initiative represents Nvidia's evolution from a graphics processor supplier to an architect of entire AI ecosystems
+Nvidia has unveiled its most ambitious infrastructure project yet: the Omniverse DSX Blueprint, a comprehensive reference design for building and operating gigawatt-scale AI data centers.
+Announced at the company's GTC 2025 summit in Washington D.C., this blueprint represents Nvidia's evolution from a graphics processor supplier to an architect of entire AI ecosystems

 1